 10th.: Keep Turning to God

-Nehemiah arrived in Jerusalem.
-After assessing the state of the walls around Jerusalem,
+Nehemiah first assessed the condition of the walls around Jerusalem,

 The enemies of the Jews did not like this.